DmitryAstafyev/PerCom/README.md

 ![image](stat/performance.png)

 The clear leader in terms of performance is the Rust implementation, with an average request time consistently around 0.4 ms. Next comes Node.js, delivering about 0.5 ms per request, while Python noticeably lags behind with an average of approximately 2.5 ms per request.

+Just to clarify - the Y-axis represents the number of test iterations.
+As mentioned earlier, each iteration sends 100 requests.
+So if you see 100 on the Y-axis, that means a total of 10,000 requests (100 × 100) were sent.

 This makes one thing obvious: if you're paying for every millisecond and consumed resource (as is the case with platforms like AWS Lambda), the choice becomes trivial  avoid Python.